 - C17 developmental therapeutics committee

-Research in the Maxwell Lab is funded by grants from the BC Children’s Hospital, the Michael Cuccione Foundation, the Natural Sciences and Engineering Research Council, and the Canadian Institutes of Health Research (CIHR).
+Research in the Maxwell Lab is funded by grants from the BC Children’s Hospital, the Michael Cuccione Foundation, the Natural Sciences and Engineering Research Council, the Terry Fox Research Institute, and the Canadian Institutes of Health Research (CIHR).